CoffeeCoder1/CoffeeCoder1/README.md

 - 👋 Hi, I’m @CoffeeCoder1
 - 👀 I’m interested in mechanical and electrical engineering
-- 🌱 I’m currently not really learning anything specific - more just working on a few miscellaneous projects and organizing my work area
+- 🌱 I’m currently not really learning anything specific - more just working on a few miscellaneous projects
 - 💞️ I’m looking to collaborate on manufacturing/mass producing products
 - 📫 You can send me an E-Mail at the email address listed on my GitHub profile, or send me a Matrix message to my Matrix account, which can be found on [my website](https://coffeecoder1.github.io/).